 Nino Schembri Biography

 Nino Schembri,was born on the 1st of June 1974 in Rio de Janeiro, Brazil.
-Nino’s image is the complete opposite of the traditional BJJ troublemaker of the 1990’s.
+Nino’s image is the complete opposite of the traditional Jiu Jitsu playboy troublemaker of the 1990s.
 An image that terrorized jiu jitsu sponsors for years due to the wrong doing of many Rio de Janeiro gangs who used the gentle art to cause trouble on the streets.
-Antonio Schembri was one of the many good names in the sport who fought against this bad image of the “jiujiteiro” (jiu jitsu practitioner).
+Antonio Schembri was one of the many good names in the sport who fought against this bad image of the jiujiteiro (jiu jitsu practitioner).

-Antonio Schembri took his first stab at a Mixed Martial Arts (MMA) career in 2001, a fight he won against the veteran Luta Livre fighter Johil de Oliveira in the (at the time) biggest fighting organization in the world, Pride FC.
-It was at around this same time that “Elvis” Schembri stepped away from his Gracie Barra family to join the famous Chute-Boxe MMA Academy.
+Antonio Schembri took his first stab at a Mixed Martial Arts (MMA) career in 2001, a fight he won against the veteran Luta Livre fighter Johil de Oliveira in the biggest fighting organization in the world at the time, Pride FC.
+It was at around this same time that ‘Elvis’ Schembri stepped away from his Gracie Barra family to join the famous Chute-Boxe MMA Academy.
 He trained with the Thai Boxing specialists for many years being their Grappling coach while learning striking from Rafael Cordeiro.
-In his time at Chute Boxe Academy he awarded Mauricio “Shogun” Rua his nlack belt, after Rua’s win at the Pride FC middleweight Gran Prix Final.
+In his time at Chute Boxe Academy he awarded Mauricio “Shogun” Rua his black belt, after Rua’s win at the Pride FC middleweight Gran Prix Final.

 In 2004 Schembri’s father took his own life in Brazil, leaving Antonio devastated.
 For the following 6 years Nino dwelled with this terrible ordeal, though still competing in MMA to pay his bills.
 During this period Schembri’s focus was totally off and he could not train consistently in preparation for the fights, this caused him to lose some fights he could/should have won, settling an unflattering record of 5-5-0 by the end of 2008.